Barra station: Usage

-This is one of the most popular stations as it connects Macau Peninsula and Taipa, especially on weekends and during public holiday.
-Crowd control measures may be implemented if large-scale ceremonies were held in Macau.
+This is one of the most popular stations as it connects Macau Peninsula and Taipa, especially on weekends and during public holidays.
+Crowd control measures may be implemented if large-scale ceremonies are held in Macau.

 Future development

-Under current planning, Barra station would serve as an interchange between Taipa line and West line that connects Portas do Cerco and Barra.
-The construction of Macau Peninsula line, initially planned to start from Barra station, had abandoned due to disputes on route alignment.
+Under current planning, Barra station would serve as an interchange between the Taipa line and the West line that connects Portas do Cerco and Barra.
+The construction of the Macau Peninsula line, initially planned to start from Barra station, was abandoned due to disputes on route alignment.